CCSG By The Numbers: An Introduction to Statistics (2024 Remastered)

 If both players played a hypothetical 90 minutes (or one full game) without being substituted, who could score the most goals?
 This is called per90 statistics and helps normalize every metric.
 By dividing a player's goals by their minutes, and then creating a baseline of a full game by multiplying that number by 90, we can achieve a Goals p90 statistic (Goals/Minutes x 90).
 If A scored their seven goals in 600 minutes, and B scored their seven in 1000, we see that A achieved a Goals p90 of 1.05 – meaning that in a full game, they would score around one goal – while B achieved 0.63 meaning they would take around a game and a half to score their goal.
 By using these methods, we can see that A is much more efficient at scoring goals on a 90-minute basis, regardless of how many games they actually played.
 We could, therefore, say they had more goal-scoring impact.

-A final comparative metric used in sports is Percentile Rankings.
+A first comparative metric used in sports is Percentile Rankings.
 In the simplest terms, in a sample of data, how good was the result, really?
 The percentile formula will spit out a number, which essentially shows what portion of the sample the data point was higher than.
 Take, for example, A’s 1.05 Goals per 90 from earlier.
 If I were to run that calculation for every player in the CPL, how many players would they outperform in terms of scoring goals?
 In 2024, the answer for that would be literally every single player because scoring at a goal-per-game pace is unheard of.
 The formula would thus return a percentile ranking of 100% because they were better at scoring goals than 100% of the players in the CPL.
 For context, a ranking of 50% would mean that they are exactly average.

 INITIAL OUTPUT: